eghove/naps-app-2/README.md

 ### Version 2.1 (Base Version) -- IN PROGRESS
 * User can search for national parks based on keyword or state.
 * App displays a list of results
-* When the user selects a park in the results list, they are provided with additional information about the park and a 5 or 7 day weather forecase.
+* When the user selects a park in the results list, they are provided with additional information about the park and a 5 or 7 day weather forecast.
 * Essentially three pages on the front end: Main page with the search and results, a detail page, and an About page

 ### Version 2.2 (Authentication)